xuewen-z/ArsenicVegetation/README.md

 - Module 4: pathway and importance analyses (e.g., SEM and related R-based analyses) — R 4.4.1
 - Module 5: ecosystem service calculations and related remote-sensing processing — Google Earth Engine

+### Python dependencies
+Python was used in parts of the data preprocessing workflow under the Linux environment.
+Only selected preprocessing scripts require Python and the corresponding packages specified in the relevant scripts.

+### MATLAB dependencies
+MATLAB was used for data processing, preprocessing, statistical analysis, and plotting.
+Some scripts may require standard MATLAB toolboxes used for matrix computation, statistics, and visualization.

+### HYDRUS-1D
+HYDRUS-1D is required for Module 3, which simulates arsenic transport and root water uptake under the Windows 10 environment.

 ### R packages
 Please install the required R packages before running the R scripts.
 These include packages used for regression, structural equation modeling, statistical analysis, and visualization.

-### MATLAB dependencies
-MATLAB was used for data processing, preprocessing, statistical analysis, and plotting.
-Some scripts may require standard MATLAB toolboxes used for matrix computation, statistics, and visualization.

 ### Hardware requirements
 Representative example workflows and selected site-scale modules can be inspected or partially executed on a standard desktop computer.
 However, the full global preprocessing workflow was conducted on a high-memory Linux server environment and may require substantial memory and computational resources.